Sidney Moko Mead: Te Māori exhibition

 Mead was one of the curators of the 1984 landmark exhibition, Te Māori.
 This exhibition toured museums throughout the United States from 1984 to 1986 and then throughout Aotearoa New Zealand as Te Maori: Te Hokinga Mai ('the return home') from 1986 to 1987.
 Mead travelled alongside a large group of kuia, kaumātua and a cultural group who supported the exhibition showcasing their rich living culture.

-During the plane trip back to Aotearoa New Zealand, Mead discusses the overseas impact of Te Māori and the reception from American and Pākehā audiences:
+During the plane trip back to Aotearoa New Zealand, Mead discussed the overseas impact of Te Māori and the reception from American and Pākehā audiences:

 So we now know that the reaction of the American public at New York was no accident, because it's been the same at St. Louis.
 And the same at San Francisco, the impact has been very similar.
 And the reaction of the American people to Māori culture has been the same in all three places.

 You contrast that to the reaction at home, where, from a Māori point of view, the Pākehā reaction at home is muted, it's definitely muted, and it's definitely not open and forthcoming as we've seen here, overseas.

 And any praise for Māori culture is not given very willingly by a Pākehā audience and I believe it's got something to do with our colonial experience and our history, that we can't quite rid ourselves of, the attitudes that belong to our past.

 And for the Māori people to actually come out of New Zealand and go and do what is virtually our culture – doing our cultural thing – it's a liberating experience for them to realise that their culture is beautiful and that other people react to it in a powerful emotional way … crying at the beauty which they see in our people, and the fact that our people have so much to give to them.

 And so, what we're getting at all of these venues overseas was a confirmation to the Māori people that we've been right, we've been right to hold fast to our culture to hold fast to Māoritanga, that we really do have something to give to the world at large.
 And if the New Zealand Pākehā rejects it well, I think from now on what we have to say is, 'that's their hard luck'.